-Online Classroom Games can offer much needed engagement for distance learning.
-Distance learning is affecting almost every school and district in the country, some of your learners may be exclusively going to school online.
+Online classroom games can offer much needed engagement for distance learning.
+Distance learning is a reality for almost every school and district in the country.
+Some of your learners may be exclusively going to school online.
 The truth is, thousands of districts are ahead of the game when it comes to using technology daily in classrooms.
 Still others may be doing some schooling remotely.
 No matter where your students are learning from, online classroom games can help them review content, make connections, and stay engaged!
 Here are some online classroom games students will beg to play!

 Click here to purchase from my blog.

-From gross (Would you rather eat taco flavored ice cream or hot dog flavored ice cream?) to sweet (Would you get a new kitten or a new puppy?), would you rather questions are online classroom games that incite fun, silly discussions and help build classroom community.
+From gross (Would you rather eat taco-flavored ice cream or hot dog-flavored ice cream?) to sweet (Would you rather get a new kitten or a new puppy?), would you rather questions are online classroom games that incite fun, silly discussions and help build classroom community.

 Start your class meeting online with a Would You Rather question as a digital check-in.
 Use the Would You Rather questions from the online classroom games pack or have students create their own wacky, wild Would You Rather scenarios!